kartverket/pharos/README.md

         image_url: $IMAGE_URL
 ```

-Here, the `$IMAGE_URL` variable would typically come from the output of a previous build step.
+Here, the `$IMAGE_URL` variable would typically come from the output of a previous build step or job.